pulumi/terraform-provider-aws/website/docs/r/network_acl.html.markdown

 * `vpc_id` - (Required) The ID of the associated VPC.
 * `subnet_ids` - (Optional) A list of Subnet IDs to apply the ACL to
 * `ingress` - (Optional) Specifies an ingress rule.
 Parameters defined below.
-  This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
 * `egress` - (Optional) Specifies an egress rule.
 Parameters defined below.
-  This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### egress and ingress

-Both arguments are processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+Both arguments are processed in attribute-as-blocks mode.

 Both `egress` and `ingress` support the following keys: